Federal government agency

 Up to $325KopenSee attached Notice of Intent

-Up to $180KDeadline: May 20, 2026openThe U.S. Geological Survey (USGS), Alaska Science Center (ASC), is offering a funding opportunity to a CESU partner for research to support the estima...
+Up to $293KDeadline: Jul 5, 2026openThe USGS is offering a funding opportunity to a CESU partner for research collecting and analyzing environmental DNA (eDNA) samples to evaluate the ef...

-Up to $120KDeadline: May 30, 2026openThe USGS is offering a funding opportunity to a CESU partner for research on the utility of the Skydio Dock for X10 to (1) fly remotely beyond visual ...
+Up to $50KDeadline: Jul 5, 2026openThe USGS is offering a funding opportunity to a CESU partner for research focused on developing the next generation of authoritative, semantically enr...

-Up to $86KDeadline: Jun 12, 2026openThe USGS is offering a funding opportunity to a CESU partner for research work intended to evaluate the economic impact of brown treesnake caused powe...
+Up to $49KDeadline: Jul 5, 2026openThe USGS is offering a funding opportunity to a CESU partner for research on the ecology of bison in the Western USA, which is aligned with EO 14303 –...

 Alaska Sea Grant State Fellowship Program